bjmyers/prtp/docs/_build/html/_sources/wolteroptics.rst.txt

 This function moves the center of the component in space, it takes arguments:

 * dx,dy,dz - The amount by which you want to move the mirror's focus in the x, y, and z directions, respectively.
    * These parameters must be in units of length.
-See the section on Astropy units
+See the section on :ref:`Astropy Units <units-top>`

 Example: Take the WolterOptic we defined before and move it 2 mm in x and -3 mm in y.